jimktrains/vslc-tto/docs/src/04-architecture.md

-## General Description
+## General Architecture

 - Stack machine
-  - Code executes until a cycle start happens or the end of code memory is reached, in which case a new cycle is started
+- Code executes until the end of code memory is reached, in which case a new cycle is started
 - 8 input bits/registers mapped to pins
 - 8 output bits/registers mapped to pins
 - 16 bit data stack
-- 1 10-bit timer/counter with clock divisor
+- 1 timer/counter with clock divisor
+- 1 timer/counter for driving a servo

 ### Opcodes